 Work and love; these are the basics.
 Without them there is neurosis – Theodor Reik

 Sometimes, our dogs tend to act out and maybe become more ornery than they normally are.
 Maybe the barking has increased, or suddenly they’ve started chewing on objects that aren’t theirs, or they’re getting into the trash.
 If these behaviors are new and are not normal for your dog, it’s important to take a look at what has changed in your interactions with your dog.
-It could be they are in need for a different balance in the PAW that you are providing them.
+It could be they are in need for a different balance in the training and guidance

 First, let’s revisit the Activity level.
 Take a good, hard and honest look at the activity level your dog has been getting.
-If there has been any decrease in your dog’s activity, then it might be time to take a look at how you can provide them with a little more.
-Take a serious look into a dog backpack.
+If there has been any decrease in your dog’s activity, then it might be time to take a look at how you can provide them with a little more exercise.
+Take a serious look into a dog backpack, like I use with my own Ellis.
 Consider doing some agility in the house, or how about doggy daycare!
+Even treadmill training your dog!
 Anything to get your dog back to the activity level that ensure they are happy and balanced.

 Next, take a look at the Work level your dog has been provided.
 Are they using their brains enough?
 A bored dog can tend to get into trouble so it’s important they are staying engaged and using their brains.
 Enrichment feeders are great for this.
 If you feel as though maybe their enrichment feeder isn’t providing enough work for them, you can again work on agility.
 You can also start to work on new commands or scent detection games.
 Get creative with it!
 But make sure your dog is using their brain.

 Lastly, make sure you’re visiting the Piloting that your dog is receiving.
 Have you been answering their questions?
-Is your dog listening to your answers?
+Is your dog listening to, and accepting, your answers?
 If not, it may be time to revisit how you and your dog are communicating.
 Take some time to work on some Piloting exercises.

 Remember the three steps in Piloting:

 Here’s a great exercise to do with your dog.
-Make sure to incorporate all 3 steps in the Piloting process.
+Make sure to incorporate all 3 steps in the Piloting process (note: do not attempt this with an aggressive or resource guarding dog).

 - Grab a few treats and set yourself up with a wall behind you.
 Focus on your body language.
 Are you hunched over?
 Then straighten up.
 Make yourself tall and act as though you are the most confident person in the world.
 Are you calm?
 If not, then maybe do this another time.
 If you feel like you are in control of your emotions then move on.